We may earn money or products from the companies mentioned in this post.

 Before I get into the nitty-gritty of volunteering there’s one fact that can’t be stated enough!
 The Family Readiness Group is a COMMAND led organization.
 The ultimate person in charge is the unit commander.
 All of the volunteers fall under the command’s discretion.

 The FRG advisor is the Family Readiness Group point person at the battalion level.
-I know, I know, I said I would focus on the company level but the company FRG doesn’t function without the battalion FRG Advisor.
+I know, I said I would focus on the company level but the company FRG doesn’t function without the battalion FRG Advisor.
 They receive information about training cycles, troop movements, and family functions from a brigade steering committee meeting and disperse the information to the company commanders and FRG leaders at a battalion level steering committee meeting.
 The FRG advisor doesn’t lead their own FRG but does plan battalion family events.

 Traditionally, the FRG advisor is the battalion commander’s spouse.
 I’ve actually never been in a Family Readiness Group where the battalion command spouse wasn’t the advisor, but it happens.
 A previous advisor told me that she never was an FRG leader, but the advisor role was perfect because she was able to be a basic point person without the commitment of a full Family Readiness Group.

 The FRG leader ISN’T in charge of the Family Readiness Group.
 I cannot stress that enough!
 Most people will think that the FRG leader is in charge because they’re the ones sending out emails, recruiting volunteers, planning events, etc. While the FRG leader does do all these things, these tasks are completed only after receiving the commander’s seal of approval.
-Most times what’s been planned and implemented is 100% the commander’s but the FRG leader gets the job done.
+Most times what’s planned and implemented is 100% the commander’s but the FRG leader gets the job done.

 FRG Leaders Can Choose to Go Above and Beyond